-The incredible collection of the Safavid dynasty is housed in the vault of the central bank, behind an iron gate closely watched by guards armed to the teeth.
-And for a good reason.
-Inside real war treasures are concealed—not only spoils won during the reign of the Safavids in Europe, India, and the Ottoman Empire but also purchases and gifts from other world leaders.
-Here, you will find a collection of stones and jewellery that would be the envy of the world's greatest jewellers.
+The incredible collection of the Safavid dynasty is housed in the vault of the Iranian Central Bank, behind an iron gate closely watched by guards armed to the teeth.
+For good reason.
+Inside real war treasures are concealed – not only spoils won during the reign of the Safavids in Europe, India, as well as the Ottoman Empire but also purchases and gifts from other world leaders.
+There, you will find a collection of gemstones and jewellery that would be the envy of the world's greatest jewellers.

 National Museum of the Crown Jewels

 +98 21 6446 3785